flyocloud/nitro-php-sdk/docs/Api/PagesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$slug = foo/bar; // string | The pages slug, if none give the homepage is returned.
-Also paths with subpages are allowed
+$slug = foo/bar; // string | The function retrieves a specific page by its slug.
+If no slug is provided, it automatically returns the homepage.
+Moreover, it seamlessly handles paths with subpages, allowing for nested URLs like \"testpage/subpage\".
+In this way, a forward slash (\"/\") within the path is recognized as a valid character and processed accordingly.

 try {
     $result = $apiInstance->page($slug);